Why are we talking about child sexual abuse?

 I’d recently posted We need to talk about child sexual abuse, and the follow-up post was to include what to do, who’s at risk and more about support agencies.
 So here we are. *Trigger warning: this article contains information that might make you feel uncomfortable or distressed.
 Please read with caution.

-Discovering your child has been sexually abused must be a terribly distressing and traumatic experience.
+Discovering your child has been sexually abused is a terribly distressing and traumatic experience.

 Parents or carers who discover that their child has been sexually abused must often find themselves experiencing a range of feelings from shock, anger and confusion to grief, disgust, and betrayal.
 Many will feel helpless and frustrated, and some find themselves feeling a sense of numbness.